 Fantom blockchain with FTM coin is always part of the discussion whenever there’s a talk on emerging blockchain projects.
 It is one of those projects that has been caught in the limelight in a very short span of time.
 Equipped with DAG technology (Directed Acyclic Graph), Fantom is here to address the blockchain trilemma i.e Security, Scalability and Decentralized (similar to Algorand Algo coin).
 It offers a highly scalable and interoperable smart contract platform like no other.
 That’s the reason I will break down Fantom and discuss its potential and further developments.
-Let’s dive in explore the Fantom blockchain –
+Let’s dive in and explore the Fantom blockchain –

 What is Fantom?